-- For the comprehensive Kt/V measure, modality is determined using either CROWNWeb treatment records or claims, with preference given to CROWNWeb.
-The system tracks if a patient changed modality during the month to implement that exclusion, with the exception that switching between in-center hemodialysis and home hemodialysis is not considered a modality change for adults aged over 18 years.
-Patient modality is derived from CROWNWeb as follows:
+For the Kt/V Comprehensive measure, modality is determined using either CROWNWeb treatment records or claims, with preference given to CROWNWeb.
+The system tracks if a patient changed modality during the month to implement that exclusion, with the exception that switching between in-center HD and home HD is not considered a modality change for adults aged over 18 years.
+When treatment records submitted by different facilities cover the same dates, preference is given to non-transient admissions.
+Additionally, patients' prescribed number of treatment sessions is obtained from the treatment record used to assign modality.

-- In-Center Hemodialysis:

-- Dialysis Type = Hemodialysis

-- Dialysis Setting = Dialysis Center

-- Home Hemodialysis:

-- Dialysis Type = Hemodialysis

-- Dialysis Setting = SNF/LTC or Home

-- Peritoneal Dialysis:

-- Dialysis Type = CAPD or CCPD

-- o Other:

-- Dialysis Type = Other